boltathi24/ShikshaInfoTechChallenge/README.md

 - TO Execute code follow below steps

  1. Import it as a gradle project in Eclipse
- 2.Right click on testNG.xml
- 3.Choose Run as--> TestNG Suite
+ 2.Right click on Runner file named ScriptRunner.java 3.Choose Run as--> Junit

  Test Execution will be triggered by TestNG.